mariatnguyen/watchd/README.md

 * Add search functionality
 * Create watched list and functionality
 * Include add and remove options
+* Create a friendly look for the introduction of the app

 ### Need to do

+* Bug that shows the randomized movie twice
 * Add caching
-* Create a friendly look for the introduction of the app instead of just a blank screen with a search bar
 * Sometimes there are blank pages in search pages if the specific object (movie) isn't fully there: image missing, overview missing.
 Find a way to skip these pages...

 ## Install